 All 24 members of the Conduct Board will receive a formal education on the judicial process before being allowed to hear a case.
 From the 24 members, six will be chosen to hear a case, two staff members, two faculty members, and two students.
-Selection of members to hear cases will be based on 1 rotation, 2 potential conflict of interest, and 3 availability.
+Selection of members to hear cases will be based on 1) rotation, 2) potential conflict of interest, and 3) availability.
 Four out of six members of the Conduct Board are needed for a quorum.
 A representative from each constituency must be present to hear a case.
 A majority vote by the Conduct Board is necessary to decide upon a case.

 There are certain times of the year and certain circumstances that may remove the option of the Conduct Board.
-During this time, cases will be adjudicated by the Vice President for Student Affairs or designee.
+During this time, cases will be adjudicated by the Vice President for Student Affairs, designee and/or a short conduct board.
+A short conduct board is comprised of one faculty member, one staff member, one student member, and a presiding chair.
+In the event a student is unable to serve on the short board, a faculty or staff member will hold the third board position.
+In this instance, two out of three members are needed for a quorum.

 The option of a Conduct Board hearing may be removed:

-When the Conduct Board members are undergoing training.
-During times when the University is not in session.
-During final exam weeks of both fall and spring semesters.
-During summer session, between spring finals and the beginning of fall semester.
-Any time the Conduct Board cannot meet.
-In special cases during which administrative intervention has occurred.
-In cases where the Conduct Board feels that the case is not within its jurisdiction.
+- When the Conduct Board members are undergoing training. - During times when the University is not in session. - During final exam weeks of both fall and spring semesters. - During summer session, between spring finals and the beginning of fall semester. - Any time the Conduct Board cannot meet. - In special cases during which administrative intervention has occurred. - In cases where the Conduct Board feels that the case is not within its jurisdiction.